Survey: JavaScript is the Most-Used Language, But Java is the Most Popular - Slashdot

 Re: (Score:2)

-Popularity contest say very little (Score:2)
+Popularity contest say very little (Score:3)

 Javascript is used for many Terabytes of completely needless code for Websites.